normal-computing/posteriors/docs/getting_started.md

 approach is easier to test, composes better with other tools and importantly for `posteriors` it makes for code that is closer to the mathematical notation.

-For example, the gradient of a function `f` with respect to `x` can be computed as
+For example, the gradient of a function `f` with respect to `x` can be computed as:
 ```py
 grad_f_x = torch.func.grad(f)(x)
 ```